Guidance for UK businesses on rules for selling services to Romania

 If you need to take action to secure the recognition of your professional qualification in Romania, these sources can help you:

-- Romanian NARIC, the information centre for the academic and professional recognition of qualifications
+- Romanian NARIC, the information centre for the recognition of professional qualifications

 - the Romanian single point of contact